m1el/m1el.github.io/coding-sewer-tales/004-you-are-using-it-wrong.md

 Doing `delete, get` gets the item deleted.
 Doing `move` before that prevents deletion.
 Great, we have a reproducible bug!

-Then I think: imagine if the item name is a secret word.
+Let's think about this:
 I perform the dance with move and delete, then run a clean-state backend.
-That backend has no knowledge of the secret word.
-No cache, no disk, no memory, it got the secret word from the DB.
+A freshly started backend, which could not have cached anything, still returns the item, so the flaw is certainly in the DB.
-The backend could not have obtained the secret word if only because of a flaw in the DB.
+And also the DB responses logged by the backend list the items.
 Bulletproof logic, cannot be the backend.

 I report the result of my investigation in the JIRA ticket, explain it on a daily standup, and say that we need to contact the developers of the DB.

-Two Fridays later, on a weekly checkup with my manager:
+Two Fridays later, on a bi-weekly checkup with my manager:

 "I noticed you have a bug assigned to you.
 It's been three weeks, have you had any progress?"
 "I've investigated it, I have explained that I cannot fix it, it is out of our control.
 The issue is in the DB, and we need to contact the DB developers."
-"I'll keep that in mind."
+"I'll keep that concern in mind."
-"I'll send you an email explaining the situation."
+"OK, and I'll send you an email with the summary of what we have so far."

 Two months later: